5 Air Purifying Plants That Remove Toxins in the Home

-Many of us love houseplants in our house, why not choose houseplants that remove toxins, to serve a dual purpose and make the air more healthy to breathe in?
+Many of us love houseplants in our house, why not choose air purifying houseplants that remove toxins, to serve a dual purpose and make the air more healthy to breathe in?

-Allergies, headaches and fatigue are just a few symptoms that can result from toxins in our air.
-Toxins range from formaldehyde from our furniture, benzene and trichloroethylene from solvents or cleaning agents, disinfectants such as phenols, and pesticides.
-Thankfully, awareness of these toxins is becoming more prevalent and consumers are choosing to purchase greener products.
-In the meantime, a quick fix can be to add some more beautiful green plants to your space!
+The level of particulate contaminants in indoor settings often contributes to allergies, asthma, headaches, and fatigue.
+Toxins range from formaldehyde from our furniture, benzene, and trichloroethylene from solvents or cleaning agents, disinfectants such as phenols, and pesticides.
+Thankfully, awareness of these toxins is becoming more prevalent, and consumers are choosing to purchase greener products.
+In the meantime, a quick fix can be to add some more beautiful green plants to your space that serve a dual purpose of decor and make the air healthier to breathe?

 NASA conducted a clean air study to identify the top plants to detox your home air.
 The study suggested that air cleaning is accomplished with at least one plant per 100 square feet of space.
 Something to note- as I am a science nerd and like to know the research- the study was conducted under sealed lab conditions, which is obviously not our typical home environment!